HildaChesterton/student_manager/README.md

 # student_manager
-A student management system program
+Enter the student_manager folder in the terminal and run the main.py file to use the student management system.